triciasykes/lecture-notes/treasure-hunt-notes.md

 What needs to happen in this method:
 1. board needs to hold all the initial values of question marks.
 2. treasureLocation needs to be set
-3. bomb Locatin needs to be set
+3. bomb Location needs to be set

 the set methods allow us to pass in whatever value we want so we can simply pass an array of question marks to setBoard.
 We can then also pass the random logic to both the setTreasureLocation and setBombLocation methods.